-Cleveland Fire Brigade is reminding all road users (incl .pedestrians, runners, dog walkers and cyclists) to make sure they are visible on these dark mornings and evenings.
+Cleveland Fire Brigade is reminding all road users (including pedestrians, runners, dog walkers and cyclists) to make sure they are visible on these dark mornings and evenings.

 This initiative is part of the Brigade’s support for the annual BRAKE Road Safety Week (18-24 November) which this year has the theme ‘Step Up For Safe Streets’.